 The project distinguishes itself by its ability to implement, in the Montreal area, projects that constitute a focus for further development.
 At a time when the creation of public spaces is increasingly important, the firm is restoring a pier and transforming it into an exceptional riverwalk that will be integrated into the existing pedestrian network built up over the past few decades alongside the Saint Lawrence River.
 As well, the Iberville Passenger Terminal, built in 1967 on the pier, will be completely renovated in order to welcome cruise passengers arriving in Montreal with modern facilities and a first impression worthy of Québec’s largest city.
+The Alexandra Pier is now named Port of Montreal’s Grand Quay.

 Port de Montréal